Divine providence: Latter Day Saint (LDS)

 This differentiation balances free will (or free agency in LDS theology) against divine intervention.
 LDS scholar Richard Draper has described the church's position thus:

 However, this does not imply a passive God.
-In fact, LDS theology favours a more active, interventionist God.
-In a recent General Conference, Elder Ronald A. Rasband of the Quorum of the Twelve Apostles articulates this, "Our lives are like a chessboard, and the Lord moves us from one place to another" Rasband continues by citing a well-known text from in the Book of Mormon in which Nephi finds his nemesis unconscious from inebriation in front of him, he concludes, "Was he fortunate to just happen upon Laban?
-Or was it by “divine design”?
+LDS theology favours a more active, interventionist God.
+In a General Conference, Elder Ronald A. Rasband of the Quorum of the Twelve Apostles articulates this: "Our lives are like a chessboard, and the Lord moves us from one place to another".
+Rasband continues by citing a well-known text from in the Book of Mormon in which Nephi finds his nemesis unconscious from inebriation in front of him, he concludes, "Was he fortunate to just happen upon Laban?
+Or was it by 'divine design'?"
 Although the text itself limits the interaction of the divine to the "Spirit" to commanding Nephi to "Slay him."

 God also limits his involvement.
 Rasband interprets one particular passage from the Book of Mormon as saying that God (through his Spirit) will only intervene based on righteousness.
-Rasband concludes that, "When we are righteous, willing, and able, when we are striving to be worthy and qualified, we progress to places we never imagined and become part of Heavenly Father’s “divine design.”
+Rasband concludes that, "When we are righteous, willing, and able, when we are striving to be worthy and qualified, we progress to places we never imagined and become part of Heavenly Father's 'divine design'."